KeigoAlexTanaka/rails-intro-lecture/README.md

 end
 ```

-would render the `app/views/welcome/something_else.html.erb` template.
+The above would render the `app/views/welcome/something_else.html.erb` template.

 #### Why don't we have to include an html boilerplate in our templates?

 Good question!
 Rails renders your templates in `layouts`.
 Checkout `app/views/layouts/application.html.erb`.
 If you add something here, it will be rendered on every page.
 The templates themselves are rendered through the `yield` in the body tag.

+This is known as server-side templating.
+This enables Rails to serve up dynamic views based on the data it is served.

 ### Side Note

-You don't have to render ERB templates in your routes!
+You don't have to render ERB (embedded ruby) templates in your routes!
 You can send back json data.

 In the index method of `welcome_controller.rb`, add this line: